The John Murray Archive: History

 Over the years the publishing house produced books covering a vast range of genres, from travel to biography.
-The House of Murray was also involved in other publishing ventures such as John Murray II's periodical, The Quarterly Review.
+The House of Murray was also involved in other publishing ventures such as John Murray II's periodical, Quarterly Review.
 The John Murray Archive is a repository for papers and records of the business itself, including information related to the financial and administrative side of the company as well as some literary manuscripts.

 Two other publishing archives are contained within the John Murray Archive, the first of these being the papers of Charles Elliot, an Edinburgh-born bookseller and publisher.
 The Archive has these papers because of John Murray II's marriage to Anne Elliot, Charles Elliot's daughter.
 Also a part of the John Murray Archive are the papers which relate to Smith, Elder and Company, another publishing house which helped establish the Brontes, Anthony Trollope, and Arthur Conan Doyle.

 The National Library of Scotland acquired the John Murray Archive in part in 2006 having bought it from John Murray VII and his wife, Virginia, the most recent owners of House of John Murray publishing, for £31.2 million.
 This first purchase excluded material relating to John Murray publishing in the 20th century.
 The NLS has since received further items relating to this period and others, and they continue to do so ad hoc.